dh1tw/sdrsharp-udp-signal-exporter/README.md

 ## Install

-[Download]() or fetch from the `Release/net7.0-windows` folder the file `SDRSharp.UDPSignalExporter.dll` and drop it into the plugin directory of your SDR# installation.
+[Download the latest release](https://github.com/dh1tw/sdrsharp-udp-signal-exporter/releases) and drop it into the plugin directory of your SDR# installation.
 The plugin will then become available with SDR#'s plugin menu.
+In case you built the plugin yourself, will find the `SDRSharp.UDPSignalExporter.dll` in the `Release/net7.0-windows` folder.

 ## Capture the data